olivia-lin/DSCI_522_Income_Prediction/README.md

 ## Introduction
 There are huge disparities in salary amongst the population today.
 Why does someone receive a higher salary than the next person?
 There could be many, many factors as to why.
 How do we narrow down these factors?
 One approach would be to analyze collected data from censuses which would give us pre-defined attributes, including salaries.

-Our research proposal for this project is to determine what are the strongest predictors (attributes) would be to determine a salary greater than $50,000.
+The research proposal for this project is to determine what the strongest predictors (attributes) would be to determine a salary greater than $50,000.

-Our goal is to build a model on census data for a specific year with the hopes that it could be applied on other years as well.
+The goal is to build a model on census data for a specific year with the hopes that it could be applied on more recent census data as well.

 ## Dataset
-The public data set for our project is https://archive.ics.uci.edu/ml/datasets/Adult from UCI machine learning repository.
-The data for this project is from the 1994 US Census Database.
+The public data set for the project is https://archive.ics.uci.edu/ml/datasets/Adult from UCI machine learning repository.
+The data used for this project is from the 1994 US Census Database.

 **Dataset Attributes**
 "age", "workclass", "fnlwgt", "education", "educationNum", "married", "occupation", "relationship", "race",  "sex", "capitalGain", "capitalLoss", "hrPerWeek", "nativeCountry", "income"